PageBot/PageBot/README.md

 * Views for thumbnail page overview, combined booklet-sheets for print, site-maps, etc.
 * Add export of text to MarkDown .md files.
 * Add export to HTML/CSS/JS for specific designs of web pages, such as Kirby.
-* Export to Ruby/Sketchup.
+* Export to Ruby/Sketchup data files.
 * Add export to Angular files.
 * Export to InDesign® and Illustrator®, as close as possible to the native file format.
 * Time line, definition and editing, length and fps.

 ## Types of publications to develop

-* All TypeNetwork stationary and publications as scripted templates
+* TypeNetwork stationary and publications as scripted templates
 * Specimens for TN library
 * Recreation of legacy type specimens as PageBot templates
 * Magazines
 * Newspapers
 * Newsletters
 * Books
-* Parametric corporate identities, including their manuals, stationary and business cards.
+* Parametric corporate identities, including their styleguides, stationary and business card templates.
 * Parametric advertizements (connecting to existing ad-systems)
 * Single page websites
 * Wayfindng templates for signs and maps